droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 The ivy covering the wine racks is a particularly nasty type of carnivorous razorvine called **poison razorvine.** Each mass of poison razorvine has AC 11, 25 hit points, and immunity to bludgeoning, piercing, and psychic damage.

 When a creature other than a blight, a **druid naturalist**, or a **druid assailant** moves within 5 feet of a tangle or starts its turn there, the razorvine lashes out like a whip toward it.
-That creature must succeed on a DC 10 Dexterity saving throw or take 5 (1d10) slashing damage from the razorvine’s bladelike thorns.
-On a failure, that creature is also grappled (escape DC 10) and must succeed on a DC 10 Constitution saving throw or be poisoned until the start of its next turn.
+That creature must succeed on a DC 10 Reflex saving throw or take 5 (1d10) slashing damage from the razorvine’s bladelike thorns.
+On a failure, that creature is also grappled (escape DC 10) and must succeed on a DC 10 Fortitude saving throw or be poisoned until the start of its next turn.
 ## J3c.
 Ascending the Stairs
 The three exits from the cellar are largely as described in <span class="citation">W11.
 Spiral Staircase (p.
 177)</span>, <span class="citation">W12.
 Ramp (p.
 177)</span>, <span class="citation">W13.
 Back Staircase (p.
 177)</span>, and <span class="citation">W10.
 Glassblower’s Workshop (p.177)</span>.
 However, the ramp is completely filled with poison razorvine from the cellar to the top floor, obstructing the players’ ascent by that route.